DataTables from the DT package as a Shiny CRUD app interface

 Conclusions

-I'm satisfied with both the appearance and functionality of DataTables as a CRUD app interface for this hobby project.
-In fact, in a different part of the app, I even use DataTables in place of a selectInput because I wanted the option to sort by different fields when selecting records for display.
-I'm less confident that my homemade database will hold up well with increasing amounts of data collected.
+I’m satisfied with both the appearance and functionality of DataTables as a CRUD app interface for this hobby project.
+I’m less confident that my homemade database will hold up well with increasing amounts of data collected.